utshifa/scanning-local-networks-for-open-ports-task1/README.md

 # Task 01: Local Network Port Scan

 ## Overview
-In this task, we performed a basic **network reconnaissance** on our local network to understand which devices and services are exposed.
+A basic **network scanner** on our local network to understand which devices and services are exposed.
 The goal was to identify **open ports** on devices in the network and assess potential security risks.

 ---

 ## Tools Used
 - **Kali Linux (VM)** – operating system for running tools
 - **Nmap** – network scanning tool
-- **Wireshark (optional)** – for packet analysis
+- **Wireshark** – for packet analysis

 ---